 International Initiatives—The New FDA Rules on Pregnancy and Lactation

-The Lactation subsection provides information about using the drug while breastfeeding, such as the amount of drug in breast milk and potential effects on the breastfed child
+- The Lactation subsection provides information about using the drug while breastfeeding, such as the amount of the drug in breast milk and any potential effects on the breastfed child.

 The EUGenMed Research Project

 The EUGenMed, a FP7-funded project, examined the sex and gender differences in biomedical and public health research.
 Within the project, the Workshop on Medicines Regulation highlighted the current information gap about women, including with regard to medicine use during pregnancy.
 The Workshop recommended that a robust regulatory and pharmacovigilance framework should be developed for safe use of medicines during pregnancy, which should include a comprehensive system for post-marketing data collection.[xx],[xxi]